klukovki23/ToDo-app/README.md

-You need to run Application.java from the ui/view folder to launch the application.
+You need to run src/main/java/com/fastandfurious/reindeer/taskmanagement/ui/view/Application.java to launch the application.